Louisjreeves/SetupWacInstall/QuickStart_OMIMSWAC.md

     * Open Powerehell as admin and run set-exectionpolicy -executionpolicy remotesigned
     * then run allpermissions.ps1 on each node- then begin at setp 1.
 2. You may also run option 8 from the AD server.
 This may mitigate some of your permissions issues.
-3. Add the wac folder and the folder where this script is located, to the antivirus exclusion rules.
+3. Add the WAC folder and the folder where this script is located, to the antivirus exclusion rules.

 ------------------------------------------------------------------------